UKHomeOffice/evisa-error-correction/README.md

 # eVisa error correction (EEC)

-eVisa error correction (EEC) used by the public to register that details of their eVisa are incorrect.
+eVisa error correction (EEC) is used by the public to register that details of their eVisa are incorrect.

 ## Description